dianasoares/sharepoint4py/docs/tutorial.rst

     sp_data = new_list.GetListItems(fields=['ID', 'Title'])

-SharePy will automatically convert the name of the column that is displayed when you view your list in a web browser to the internal SharePoint name so you don't have to worry about how SharePoint stores the data.
+Sharepoint4py will automatically convert the name of the column that is displayed when you view your list in a web browser to the internal SharePoint name so you don't have to worry about how SharePoint stores the data.

 Update List Data
 ================